A guide to returning to the office post-lockdown

 Provide equipment for people to work at home safely and effectively, for example, remote access to work systems.

 You must implement social distancing measures in your office which are appropriate to your circumstances.
-The government route map indicated that opening of offices could occur in phase 3 “once relevant guidance has been agreed and with physical distancing”.
+The government indicated that limited opening of offices could occur after Level 0 - "People will be able to return to offices in a limited and phased way at this time, working in line with all guidance at the time".
 In advance of that guidance, below are a number of social distancing measures you should consider as part of your planning.

 - Stagger busy times of the day - arrival and departure times at work and break times